 Tommy Leach, the 3B/CF, who was outshined by teammates Honus Wagner and Fred Clarke, is in the HoME.
 Eric’s piece about Leach on Friday explored how Defensive Regression Analysis (DRA) helped to get him there and how we see DRA vis-à-vis Rfield.
 Eric splits them at 2/3 for DRA and 1/3 for Rfield.
 I’m at 3/4 to 1/4.
 Basically, we both see DRA as the better system, but neither of us is willing to disregard Rfield, a system that clearly has some merit.

 Let me explain, in brief, part of why we find DRA more appealing than other systems.
 Other defensive systems essentially double penalize a player for an error, both calling it a play not made and an error.
 DRA just calls it a play not made.
 After all, says DRA, most errors allow the batter/runner only one base, the same number of bases he’d have had if the fielder never laid a glove on the ball.
-While imperfect to count only one base when some errors create more havoc, it’s much wiser to do so than to could errors double.
+While imperfect to count only one base when some errors create more havoc, it’s much wiser to do so than to count errors double.
 In short, players who avoid errors are preferred by Rfield, while players who make plays are preferred by DRA.
 Too crudely explained?
 Perhaps.
 But it gets to the point.

 What I want to do in this post is nothing groundbreaking, just look at the players most preferred by DRA and those most preferred by Rfield.
 Maybe we’ll see some trends.
 Maybe not.
 Through these charts and over the coming elections, we’ll absolutely see some guys who become HoMErs because of these defensive chops and some who lose that status.